 The next stage is to prepare a training program using the results of the gap analysis and FITT principles. "

-For frequency, intensity and time you should start at an easy level and increase gradually e.g. 10% increments.
+For frequency, intensity and time, you should start at an easy level and increase gradually, e.g. 10% increments.
 Aerobic training should last for 20 to 40 minutes.
-Strength work should last 15 to 30 minutes and comprise of 3 sessions a week with 48 hours recovery between sessions.
+Strength work should last 15 to 30 minutes and comprise of 3 sessions a week with 48 hours of recovery between sessions.

-Plan the program in four week cycles where the work load in the first three weeks increase each week (easy, medium, hard) and the fourth week comprises of active recovery and tests to monitor training progress.
-The aim of the four week cycles is to:
+Plan the program in four-week cycles where the workload in the first three weeks increase each week (easy, medium, hard) and the fourth week comprises active recovery and tests to monitor training progress.
+The four-week cycles aim to:

-The tests used to assess the individual's initial level of fitness should be planned into week 4 of the program in order to monitor progress and effectiveness of the program.
+The tests used to assess the individual's initial level of fitness should be planned into week 4 of the program to monitor the progress and effectiveness of the program.
 The test results can be used to adjust the program accordingly.

-The program has now been agreed and the individual can undertake the program.
-Every 4 weeks meet and discuss with the individual:
+The program has now been agreed upon, and the individual can undertake the program.
+Every four weeks meet and discuss with the individual: